top of page

 A new Pacific Islands Framework for Nature Conservation for 2026-2030

-The Framework is our primary regional policy on biodiversity, providing strategic guidance to Pacific governments, partner organisations, and other stakeholders.
+The Framework is our primary regional policy on biodiversity, providing strategic guidance to governments, partner organisations, and other stakeholders.
 The new Framework will detail how the Pacific intends to collectively implement the Kunming-Montreal Global Biodiversity Framework (GBF).
 The new Pacific Framework will also serve as a biodiversity roadmap for the region and for the priorities for action that endorsing parties will follow.
 It seeks to guide and support the national implementation of Pacific National Biodiversity Strategies and Action Plans (NBSAPs).

 The new Framework is formally adopted by Pacific governments and regional organisations at the 5-yearly Pacific Islands Conference on Nature Conservation and Protected Areas.
 The 11th Conference will be held in early 2026.
 Each new Framework is typically endorsed through a high-level meeting and declaration to serve the uptake of the Framework.
 The 2020 Vemööre Declaration was adopted at the 10th Conference to endorse the current Framework, and was subsequently presented at numerous international fora as the voice of the Pacific on biodiversity.